operator-playground-io/Docker-tile/tutorials/docker-101.md

 #

-**Update the Dockerfile to use ENV variables**
+**08. Update the Dockerfile to use ENV Variables**

 We have hardcoded port 8080 in the Dockerfile and the server.js file.
 Instead of hardcoding the port, we can use an ENV variable to hold its value and then access its value via variable.

-- #Execute the following command to ensure that you are in correct directory
+- Execute the following command to ensure that you are in correct directory.

         cd $WORKING_DIR/nodejsapp/node-demo

 Let's use the Dockerfile with ENV variable.
 Execute below command to use updated Dockerfile:

     mv Dockerfile_v2 Dockerfile

-- #Execute the following command to see the contents of the updated Dockerfile
+- Execute the following command to see the contents of the updated Dockerfile.

         cat Dockerfile

 We added the ENV variable to hold the value "8080" and updated the EXPOSE command to use this ENV variable.

 Logging is available at the container level.
 Let’s update our application to include some logging statements.

-Please ensure you remove the container and image we created in the previous exercise.
+**Note:** Please ensure you remove the container and the image we created in the previous exercise.
 Use the instructions detailed above to remove our application container and application image.

 <br/>

-**Update the application code to use ENV variables and loggers**
+**09. Update the application code to use ENV variables and loggers**

 Let’s alter the server.js file to use the ENV variable value and a few logger statements.

-Execute below command to use updated server.js file:
+- Execute below command to use updated server.js file:

         mv server_v2.js server.js

-#Execute the following command to see the contents of the updated server.js file
+- Execute the following command to see the contents of the updated server.js file.

         cat server.js

 <br/>

-**Recreate the image from the Dockerfile**
+**10. Recreate the image from the Dockerfile**

-- #Execute the following command (from the directory containing the Dockerfile) to build the image again
+- Execute the following command (from the directory containing the Dockerfile) to build the image again.

         docker build -t myrepo/node-web-app:v1.1 .

 In the command above, we set the version of the image to "1.1".

-- #Execute the following command to list the images and verify that the "myrepo/node-web-app:v1.1" image is listed
+- Execute the following command to list the images and verify that the "myrepo/node-web-app:v1.1" image is listed.

         docker images | grep myrepo/node-web-app

 <br/>

-**Create a container**
+**11. Create a container**

-- #Execute the following command to run the container from the image "myrepo/node-web-app:v1.1" with a user-provided name
+- Execute the following command to run the container from the image "myrepo/node-web-app:v1.1" with a user-provided name.

         docker run --name node_web_app -p 49160:8080 -d myrepo/node-web-app:v1.1

-- #Execute the following command to list the containers
+- Execute the following command to list the containers.

         docker ps | grep node_web_app

-- #Execute the following command to view the logs
+- Execute the following command to view the logs.

         docker logs node_web_app

-The docker logs command shows the output of the npm start command, as below, since this is the command we execute when starting a container:
+The `docker logs` command shows the output of the `npm start` command, as below, since this is the command we execute when starting a container:

 > docker_web_app@1.0.0 start /usr/src/app
 > node server.js